 As a conclusion, when high-quality grids are used, CFD yields satisfactory results before the sudden expansion region.
-In contrast, infinitesimal perturbations due to mesh, geometry and numerics can be amplified in the shear layer zone.
-Consequently, after the sudden expansion, the precise location for the transition to turbulence flow shows a striking lack of robustness.
+In contrast, infinitesimal perturbations due to mesh, geometry and

 Figure 10.
 Profiles of mean streamwise velocity at various axial locations, without injection of turbulence.
 Results from Run 04 at CFL=0.6.